 The shag haircut is unstructured and fuss-free.
 The look is defined by the choppy layers, long back and sides, and fuller crown, creating volume and movement.
 The great thing about this 70s favorite is that it is versatile and can be changed to suit your hair texture.
 It also does not require much styling time, has a youthful appearance, and is great for young boys.

 3. Drop Fade with Quiff

-For the stylish young men out there, a drop fade with a quiff is the perfect look.
+For stylish young men, a drop fade with a quiff is the perfect look.
 The great thing about the pairing of these two looks is that they can look good on boys, regardless of their age, hair type, and texture.
 The quiff creates volume and has an old-school vibe, while the drop fade adds a modern element to the look.
 The drop fade drops below the ear and is more subtle and natural-looking than many other fades.
-The pairing is fashionable and cool and perfect for a variety of occasions, including more formal settings.
+The pairing is fashionable, cool, and perfect for various occasions, including more formal settings.

 4. Side Swept Fringe

 Fringes are a great addition to any hairstyle because they can highlight your features.
 That said, the side-swept fringe is undoubtedly one of the most flattering because of the way it sweeps across the face.
 It can be created on various hair textures and lengths, from curly to straight and long to short.
 You can opt for a comb over style for a more practical approach and keep the hair out of the eyes.
 Or embrace high fashion by letting it fall naturally.
 It is a great idea to pair this fringe with shorter sides, which will play up the proportions.